Note: This is Part 1 of our “College Town Retirement” series, which has 4 different installments. See end of article for links to the rest.

-March 21, 2011 — A reporter recently asked for our opinion about college town retirements.
-Her questions concerned the pros and cons, reasons why, top towns, etc. After thinking about it for a while, we came to this overall conclusion: there are a lot of really good reasons to consider retiring in a college town, and few not to consider them.
-This article will help you try to assess if a college town retirement makes sense for you, as well as provide some recommendations and resources for finding the right college town for you.
+Updated June, 2019 — When a reporter asked for our opinion about college town retirements we thought, what a great idea.
+Her questions concerned the pros and cons, reasons why retire there, best towns, etc. This article will help you try to assess if a college town retirement makes sense for you, as well as provide some recommendations and resources for finding the right college town.

-– There are towns that have colleges and universities in them, and then there are college towns.
-By that we mean in some places the overall town is so large that the college presence is incidental.
+– A college town is more than just a college By that we mean in some places the overall town is so large or the college so small that the college presence is incidental.
 You could say that about New York City, except this is also true: if you go looking for the college town atmosphere you can usually find it.
 Just walk around Washington Square Park or near Columbia in the Big Apple and the college vibe is very much there.
-In our new BestplacesinUSA.com site we identify and have reviews of 234 college towns – there is an amazing number to choose from.

 – Go back to school.
-Most colleges have caught on that retiring baby boomers are interested in keeping their minds sharp – as well as a steady source of tuition money.
-Many generally allow retirees to take or audit classes.
+Most colleges realize that retiring baby boomers are interested in keeping their minds sharp.
+Many generally allow retirees to take or audit classes, often for free or reduced fees.
 In addition, many towns have institutions like the Osher Lifelong Learning Institute or some other form of lifetime learning institution – which sometimes even hold classes in the area’s 55+ communities.

 – Facilities.
 College campuses are a lot more like country clubs than when we attended.
 Competition for new students has led to expansive fitness centers, countless tennis courts, art and music studios, performance theatres, and top-notch golf courses.
 As an alumni, or as a resident in an affiliated community, you might have access to some of these facilities.
 Certainly you can attend concerts, plays, and sporting events – all of which add excitement and variety that a lot of other towns can’t offer.